 In the sports world, athletes’ responses to stress and anxiety vary.
 While some might thrive under pressure, others may buckle and perform below their potential.
 Hence, it’s essential for players to have strategies in place to navigate through this pressure-cooker situation effectively.
 One such strategy is mental rehearsal.

-Sujet a lire : How to use bioimpedance analysis to monitor hydration status in triathletes?
+A lire également : How to use bioimpedance analysis to monitor hydration status in triathletes?

 When it comes to improving performance in sports, physical practice is not the only key.
 Mental rehearsal plays a pivotal role as well.
 Often used by athletes globally, from the pool to the pitch, mental rehearsal is a cognitive technique where players mentally simulate a specific action.
 By imagining themselves kicking the ball in a certain way, players are essentially priming their bodies to perform the action in reality.